611project/sixeleven/FAQ.md

 **Q: How do I run #611coin?**

-**A:** Currently you have to download and compile the software yourself or to use one of the precompiled binaries (packages).
-You then run the 611d executable.
-Configuration is in ~/.611/611d.conf .
+**A:** You can download and compile the software yourself or use one of the precompiled binaries (packages).
+You are free to run the desktop version of #611coin or terminal 611d executable.

 **Q: Can I run #611coin and Bitcoin on the same machine?**